 On the upside, dousing a head of lettuce in low-fat dressing so you can't taste the green stuff doesn't decrease its health benefits.

-For more information on vegetables, heart health and related topics, look over the links on the next page.
+For more information on vegetables, heart health and related topics, look over the links below.